mmazour/fakepay/README.md

 # Fakepay

-Fakepay is a development demo for Fakebook, which uses the Coolpay API to allow users to send money to friends.
+Fakepay is a development demo for Fakebook, using the Coolpay API to allow users to send money to friends.

 Fakepay has a simple command-line interface allowing recipients and payments to be created, listed, and searched.